logicalclocks/hops-docs/docs/user_guide/hopsworks/featurestore.rst

     Users query the feature store programmatically or using SQL.
 The output is provided as Pandas, Numpy or Spark dataframes.

-For example, to fetch the features average_attendance and average_player_age from the feature store, all the user have to write is:
+For example, to fetch the features average_attendance and average_player_age from the feature store, all the user has to write is:

 .. code-block:: python